 Instructions

-- In a medium bowl, whisk together the flour, ground almonds, matcha, baking powder, and salt.
+- In a medium bowl, whisk together the flour, matcha, baking powder, and salt.
 Set aside.

-- In the bowl of an electric mixer fitted with the paddle attachment, cream the butter and the sugars for a few minutes, then add the eggs one at a time, beating well between each addition and scraping down the sides of the bowl as needed with a spatula.
+- In the bowl of an electric mixer fitted with the paddle attachment, cream the butter and the sugar for a few minutes until light and fluffy, then add the eggs one at a time, beating well between each addition and scraping down the sides of the bowl as needed with a spatula.
 Add the vanilla and beat the mixture again.

 - Add the whisked dry ingredients alternately with the milk, beginning and ending with the dry ingredients.